Our Blog

 • Precisely what data you’re backing up

-• What the expectations are for your recovery time in the event of a disaster; and
+• What are the expectations for your recovery time in the event of a disaster? and

-• To what point in time you can expect to be restored after a data failure
+• To what point in time can you expect to be restored after a data failure

 Oh, and whilst you’re at it.
-Have your IT Partner confirm the level of security of your backups. i.e. Are your data backups encrypted and at an arm’s length (ie. physically disconnected) from your operational IT systems?
+Have your IT Partner confirm the level of security of your backups. i.e. Are your data backups encrypted and at an arm’s length (ie, physically disconnected) from your operational IT systems?

 If you’re using Office Solutions IT’s Cloud Backup, you can relax knowing that these boxes are ticked and should a malicious user gain access to your systems, they won’t gain access to your backup data.

-Do we need to back up our software subscription data too?
+Do we need to back up our software subscription data, too?
 (Think Office 365)

 Absolutely!